 - Information rich colourful training materials published by BeeLeaf and additional digital resources are included in the course fee.

 The assessment for the Certificate in Contemporary Psychotherapy in Practice includes:

 - Presentation of a Personal Development Quest Project

 Your Trainers may also suggest helpful tasks for you individually, to support you in fully capitalising on your talents and goals.

-To be eligible for Assessment and Certification attendance is essential for a minimum of 18 of the 20 days and attendance of the final weekend is compulsory.
+To be eligible for Assessment and Certification attendance is essential for a minimum of 20 of the 22 days and attendance of the first and final weekend is compulsory.
 If you miss more than 2 days due to ill health or unforeseen circumstances arrangements can be made for you to attend the following year.

 BeeLeaf Certificate in Skills & Principles of Contemporary Psychotherapy OR we may accept an alternative training in Psychotherapy, Counselling or Coaching in a compatible modality at an appropriate level that includes a minimum of 120 hours of classroom based training.
 Contact us to find out more.

 Degree OR other demonstration of post- graduate ability.
 We operate a very active Diversity, Inclusion & Social Justice Policy, so if you do not have a first degree, contact us to find out how you may be able to demonstrate eligibility through work experience and applied skills.